summitto/pgp-key-generation/README.md

 This repository depends only on the pgp-packet-library - and the dependencies it has.

-GENERATING KEYS
+GENERATING NEW KEYS
 ===============

 - If you have a new smartcard, change the user and admin pin first.
 See: https://www.gnupg.org/howtos/card-howto/en/ch03s02.html

 - install the key generator on a secure, offline computer
 - install `gpg` on both your main device, as well as the secure offline computer.
 Optionally, `scdaemon`, `libccid` and `pcscd` may need to be used.
 - make sure to setup a ramdisk for storing the .gnupg and the generated key file.
-Create the .gnupg folder after setting up the ramdisk
+Create the .gnupg folder after setting up the ramdisk.
-- run generate-derived-key to create the key and follow the prompts ..- Example of a creation date: 2018-12-31 23:59:59 ..- Example of an expiry date:  2019-03-31 23:59:59
+- run generate-derived-key to create the key and follow the prompts.
+..- Example of a creation date: 2018-12-31 23:59:59
+..- Example of an expiry date:  2019-03-31 23:59:59
+..- The program will ask for a passphrase.
+..- The program will eiter generate a new encrypted seed or you can use an existing encrypted seed.
+If you generate a new seed, store it in a secure place.
 - import the generated key file into gpg with "gpg --import file"

+If you have a smart card, you can import the private key as follows:

 - insert the smart card (e.g. Yubikey or Nitrokey)
 - run gpg --key-edit keyid
 - toggle